rhel-labs/instruqt/satellite-advanced-testing/06-iss-export/assignment.md

 difficulty: ""
 ---

-Inter-Satellite-Sync export sync exports software at the repository, content view, and lifecycle environment levels.
+Inter-Satellite Sync (ISS) export sync exports software at the repository, content view, and lifecycle environment levels.
+In this assignment, we'll export the custom repo 'My custom repository' at the content view level from `satellite.lab` and import it into `satellite-2.lab`.

 - create a new content view
 - add "My custom repository" to it